reagento/adaptix/docs/tutorial.rst

 =========================

-Sometimes you want to add some additional data processing before or after the existing converter instead of fully replacement of it.
+Sometimes you want to add some additional data processing before or after the existing converter instead of fully replacing it.
 This is called `chaining`.

 The third parameter of :func:`.loader` and :func:`.dumper` control the chaining process.
 :attr:`.Chain.FIRST` means that the result of the given function